kevin-at-datical/liquibase.github.com/documentation/rollbackonechangeset.md

 **Please look for potential unintended consequences *before* using this command**.

-The `rollbackOnechangeSetSql` command **(Coming Soon)** allows you to inspect the rollback SQL and search for any potential mistakes before you executing `rollbackOneChangeset`.
+It is a best practice to run the [`rollbackOneChangeSetSql`](/documentation/rollbackonechangesetsql.html) helper command because it allows you to inspect the rollback SQL and search for any potential mistakes before you execute `rollbackOneChangeset`.

-Because the use of `rollbackOneChangeSet` comes with a risk of unintended consequences, it also requires a `--force` flag to indicate that you intend to run the command.
+Also, the use of `rollbackOneChangeSet` comes with **risk of unintended consequences**, because of this, the command requires a `--force` flag to indicate that you intend to run the command.

 ## Running the `rollbackOneChangeSet` Command
-Before running the `rollbackOneChangeSet` command, gather the following information from your *changeLog* or DATABASECHANGELOGTABLE:
+Before running the `rollbackOneChangeSet` command, gather the following information from your *changeLog*:
-- The Author ID of the *changeSet you want to revert*
+- The Author ID of the *changeSet* you want to revert
-- The *changeSet* ID of the *changeSet you want to revert*
+- The *changeSet* ID of the *changeSet* you want to revert
-- The File Name (*changeSet* path) of the *changeSet you want to revert*
+- The file name (*changeSet* path) of the *changeSet* you want to revert

-Then run the `rollbackOneChangeSet` command, with your information :
+Then run the `rollbackOneChangeSet` command, with your information:

 {% highlight text %}